Church of the Good Shepherd (Syracuse, New York)

 The Church of the Good Shepherd is a historic Episcopal church located on the Onondaga Indian Reservation near Syracuse, Onondaga County, New York.
 It is an older building that was remodeled in 1869-1870 for Episcopal worship.
 It is a one-story, rectangular frame church with Gothic Revival style design elements.
 The three bay by three bay building has a projecting entrance topped by a one-stage bell tower.
 The building features pointed arched openings.

 It was listed on the National Register of Historic Places in 1997.
+As of 2025, it appears to be abandoned.